Hildebrand Law, P.C. mobile logo

 The trial court decision was reversed by the court of appeals with an order for equitable division of properties between the parties in accordance with Arizona law.

 If you need information on Arizona community property laws, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in dividing community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in dividing community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.